emberjs/guides/source/tutorial/model-hook.md

 Now, let's add a list of available rentals to the index template.
-We know that rentals will not be static.
-Eventually, users will be able to add, update or delete them.
+We know that rentals will not be static: eventually, users will be able to add, update or delete them.
 For this reason, we will need a _rentals_ model to save information about the rentals.
 However, to keep things simple at first, our model is just going to be a hard-coded array of JavaScript objects.
 Later, we'll switch to using Ember Data, so that we can let users create and modify their own rentals.

 Here's what our homepage will look like when we're done: